grblHAL/Simulator/README.md

 Use the `-p <port>` command line argument to start a raw telnet server for communication instead of using serial simulation via stdin/stdout.
 This frees up stdin for input to trigger hardware events such as feed hold, cycle start or setting/clearing limit switches.

+## Maintainers
+- Created by Jens Geisler, Adam Shelly

+- Modified by Terje Io for grblHAL.
+Original implementation for Grbl can be found [here](https://github.com/grbl/grbl-sim).

+This repository contains an experimental Grbl simulator that compiles the main Grbl source code into a wrapped executable for use on a computer.
+No microcontroller required.
+When the executable is run, the user should be able to interact with the Grbl simulator as if connected to a microcontroller board with Grbl.

+*WARNING: Grbl Sim is under heavy development.* So many things may not work, or respond in ways unexpected.
+At the moment, this code is a proof-of-concept.